mstrum/robinhood-python/README.md

 # robinhood-python
 Robinhood module in Python

-*Warning* This is in HEAVY, early development and will completely change underneath you if you try to rely on it.
+Some current caveats:

-* Note that current development is in python 3, so any python 2 support is mostly adhoc
+* Development has been in python 3, I'm not taking much care to keep python 2 support at the moment.
+* The scripts currently default to extreme caching policies, use --live to guarantee most recent data.
+* Much of the code will assert (or not) in scenarioes where states and paging is involved where they haven't been handled correctly yet

 ## Module